Sincerely, Kentrell

 Sincerely, Kentrell is the third studio album by American rapper YoungBoy Never Broke Again.
-It was released on September 24, 2021, through Never Broke Again and Atlantic Records.
-It follows his second album, Top (2020).
-Unlike his previous projects, the album contains no guest appearances.
+It was released through Never Broke Again and Atlantic Records on September 24, 2021.
+Unlike Gaulden's previous projects, the album notably contains no guest appearances, which was a key part of the album's rollout.
+The album's production was handled by a range of accomplished producers including Einer Bankz, Mike Will Made It, Smash David, and Jason "Cheese" Goldberg—who also mixed and mastered the entire record.
+The album follows Gaulden's second full-length studio album, Top (2020), as well as Until I Return (2020), his fifteenth solo mixtape.
 A deluxe edition, named Sincerely, Kentrell > (pronounced "better"), was released four days later on September 28, 2021, and contains two additional songs.
+The deluxe edition's name is an ode to the "YB Better" trend at the time of the album's release.